Table of Contents_

 If opening your microwave door trips your circuit breaker, it’s probably an issue with the door interlock switch, or possibly a ceramic fuse.
 A malfunctioning or damaged interlock switch may be detected by the circuit as a fault and trip the breaker.
-Usually, replacing one or all off the interlock switches fixes this.
+Usually, replacing one or all of the interlock switches fixes this.

 Is it dangerous to have a microwave running with the door open?

 The answer in short is yes- if the microwave is actually running and it’s not just the lights and/or a fan spinning (as can be the case with some older models), it’s definitely not safe to be near, especially over prolonged periods- exposure to microwaves can cause severe eye problems at the very least.
-Unplug the microwave immediately if this is happening and troubleshoot or replace- safety first!
+Unplug the microwave immediately if this is happening and troubleshoot or replace it- safety first!

 Can I do my own microwave repairs?

-If the microwave is unplugged and it’s been left to discharge any remaining charge, it should be safe to attempt simple repairs like control board and door interlock switch replacement, however, caution should still be used as not to damage the microwave, and many manufacturers don’t recommend even common microwave home repairs for most people.
+If the microwave is unplugged and it’s been left to discharge any remaining charge, it should be safe to attempt simple repairs like control board and door interlock switch replacement, however, caution should still be used so as not to damage the microwave, and many manufacturers don’t recommend even common microwave home repairs for most people.

 STAT: 90% of U.S. households own a microwave oven as of 2018 (source)